-Europe has a whole range of scenic train journeys to choose from – like the Black Forest Railway in Germany, the Golden Pass Line from Montreaux to Lucerne in Switzerland, or the Bergen to Oslo line in Norway.
-A good source of information on taking the scenic route is Seat 61, which shows different options for journeys between the major European cities.
+Europe has a whole range of scenic train journeys to choose from – like Germany’s Black Forest Railway, the Golden Pass Line in Switzerland, or the Bergen to Oslo line in Norway.
+A good source of information on scenic routes is Seat 61, which shows different options for journeys between major European cities.

 Think beyond the big city stops

-The big cities – like Paris, Rome or Berlin – tend to be top of the list when people are planning a European rail route.
-But the network of regional trains means that you don’t have to just stick to the famous (and most expensive) stops.
-There are a whole host of smaller cities, towns and even villages you can visit by train.
-You could stay up in the mountains like we did in a ski resort like St Anton or Zermatt, you could visit the Cinque Terre cliffside towns in northern Italy, or you could stop off in tiny Scottish villages with request stops along the West Highland Railway.
+The big cities – like Paris, Rome and Berlin – tend to be top of the list when people are planning a European rail route.
+But the network of regional trains means you don’t have to just stick to the famous (and expensive) stops.
+There are a whole host of smaller cities, towns and villages you can visit by train.
+You could stay up in the mountains like we did in a ski resort like St Anton or Zermatt, visit the Cinque Terre cliffside towns in northern Italy, or stop off in tiny Scottish villages with request stops along the West Highland Railway.

-The wide network of train routes also means it’s easy to base yourself somewhere smaller and cheaper and take day trips out – like in the South of France where you can stay in Nice and travel by train to pricey places like St Tropez and Monte Carlo.
-You could even stay just outside the big cities to take advantage of lower-priced accommodation and travel in during the day.
+The wide network of train routes also means it’s easy to base yourself somewhere smaller and cheaper and take day trips out – like in the South of France where you can stay in Nice and use the train to visit pricier places like St Tropez and Monte Carlo.
+You could even stay just outside the big cities to take advantage of lower-priced accommodation and then travel in during the day.

 Look into rail passes…